Gravitational waves: a foundational review: The meaning of being linear

 It is well-known that, in order to transport its own charge (or source), a gauge field must satisfy a nonlinear field equation.
-For example, the gauge field equations of chromodynamics must be nonlinear to allow the field to transport color charge.
-In the language of differential forms, the Yang-Mills equation\footnote{The Yang-Mills theory will be adopted as the paradigm of nonlinear gauge theories.} is written as \cite{itzu} \be dH - j = J, \ee where $H = - \partial {\mathcal L}/\partial F$ is the excitation 2-form,\footnote{In Yang-Mills theory, as well as in electromagnetism, the field excitation 2-form coincides with the field strength.
-However, there are theories in which they do not coincide.
-This is the case, for example, of teleparallel gravity, a gauge theory for the translation group \cite{livro2}.} with ${\mathcal L}$ the gauge Lagrangian and $F = DA$ the field strength of the gauge potential $A$.
-In addition, $j$ stands for the gauge pseudo-current, and $J$ is the source current.
+For example, the field equations of chromodynamics must be nonlinear to allow the gauge field to transport color charge.
+In the language of differential forms, the Yang-Mills equation\footnote{The Yang-Mills theory will be adopted as the paradigm of nonlinear gauge theories.} is written as \cite{itzu} \be dF - j = J, \ee where $F = DA$ is the field strength of the gauge potential $A$, with $D$ the gauge covariant derivative.
+In addition, $j$ stands for the gauge pseudo-current and $J$ is the source current.
 Due to the property \be d d = 0, \ee known as Poincar\'e lemma \cite{livro}, the field equation implies the conservation of the total current: \be d \left(j + J \right) = 0. \ee